nla-group/ABBA-LSTM/readme.md

-# LSTMs for Time Series Prediction: A symbolic Approach
+# LSTMs for Time Series Forecasting: A Symbolic Approach